luisquintanilla/mlnet-workshop/additional-scenarios/mlops.md

 ### Deploy

-Deploy: As part of the release pipeline can also create a pipeline that deploys the model.
+Deploy: As part of the release pipeline you can also create a pipeline that deploys the model.
 Deployment can have multiple meanings.
-Deployment mean publishing the validated production version of the model to a file share or blob storage to be accessed downstream from other end-user applications and services. .NET provides various deployment targets, so this could mean deploying the model inside of a desktop (WPF,UWP), web (Blazor, Razor Pages, Web API, Docker, Serverless),  Mobile*, IoT*.
+Deployment means publishing the validated production version of the model to a file share or blob storage to be accessed downstream from other end-user applications and services. .NET provides various deployment targets, so this could mean deploying the model inside of a desktop (WPF,UWP), web (Blazor, Razor Pages, Web API, Docker, Serverless),  Mobile*, IoT* as well.

 *Deploying to ARM environments (IoT/Mobile) might require converting the model to ONNX.